markfinger/python-react/README.md

 In development environments, it can be easiest to set the `RENDER` setting to False.
 This ensures that the render server will not be used, hence you only need to manage your python process.

-Be aware that the render servers provided in the example and elsewhere rely on Node.js's module system which - similarly to Python - caches all modules as soon as they are imported.
+Be aware that the render servers provided in the examples and elsewhere rely on Node.js's module system which - similarly to Python - caches all modules as soon as they are imported.
 If you use the render server in a development environment, your code is cached and your changes will **not** effect the rendered markup until you reset the render server.